-Ensure participants are strong swimmers.
+Confirm swimming ability.
 Success on the water depends on comfort and ability in the water.
-Conduct a swimming test in advance.
+Conducting a swimming test in advance is highly recommended.
 See Swimming Safety Activity Checkpoints for a sample or ask your instructor for guidelines.
 If a swimming test is not possible, presume all participants are non-swimmers.

-Ensure all paddlers wear a U.S. Coast Guard approved life jacket.
+Ensure all paddlers wear a U.S. Coast Guard-approved life jacket.
 Type III life jackets are recommended and should fit according to weight and height specifications.
 Inspect life jackets to ensure they are in good condition and contain no tears.